 Coconut.
 Grated coconut neutralizes all the ingredients, which is creamy and also gives a nice texture to the chutney.
 In its absence, you may substitute with the same quantity of white onion.
 As white onion gives a nice little sweet to the chutney, whereas red onions add up a strong flavor.
 So decide accordingly.

-Green chili– Green chili I have mentioned here in this coriander chutney for dosa-is the one I got from the Indian store.
-The perfect substitute in this green coriander chutney would be serrano peppers, as these are commonly available in the United States.
+Green chili.
+The Green chili I have mentioned here in this spicy chutney is the one I got from the Indian store.
+The perfect substitute in this chutney would be serrano peppers, as these are commonly available in the United States.
 You may also substitute with a small piece of Jalapeno, deseed them if you feel it is too hot.